 Underfloor heating: Porcelain tiles are suitable for all forms of underfloor heating, so such a great way to add that extra element of luxury.

-Laying: If you are fitting tiles that are over 800mm in length it is advided that you use a wall & floor leveling system as it will eliminate any lippage.
-This time saving system adjusts the height of the tiles and evenly holds their edges throughout the curing process.
+Laying: If you are fitting tiles that are over 600mm in length it is advised that you use a wall & floor levelling system as it will eliminate any lippage.
+Larger tiles have a slight curvature and is more noticeable on rectified edges, especially as generally laid with narrow joints.
+A levelling system will adjust the height of the tiles and evenly holds their edges flat throughout the curing process.

 Adhesive: A cement based tile adhesive is recommended with porcelain tiles so you may need to check if your substrate requires sealing prior to fitting.
 We recommend ProFlex SP Wall & Floor Tile Adhesive and & ProFlex S2 Adhesives.
 Porcelain tiles must be solidly bedded using a suitable notched trowel to apply the adhesive onto the substrate, spreading only enough adhesive that remains workable.
 Take the flat side of the trowel and smooth over the adhesive to produce a uniform, ridge-free bed.

 We also recommend ‘back buttering’ each tile so you achieve a strong bond with whole tile.

 Cutting: Porcelain Tiles tiles are very strong, meaning that it can be quite difficult to cut them using a score and snap cutter.
 To ensure accuracy we’d recommend using an electric diamond wheel tile cutter with a diamond encrusted blade, especially when taking on irregular cuts such as around plug sockets, taps, pipes etc.